SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/01_graphit_overview.md

 - Implement XML and JSON hierarchy, including queries in inner hierarchy levels.
 - Use outer level query results as arguments.
 - Recursively generate nested tags and structures.
-- Customize the format of a value and defines whether to generate a tag when the values are null or empty.
+- Customize the format of a value and define whether to generate a tag when the values are null or empty.